fgci-org/ansible-role-slurm/README.md

   - 16.05.x (travis ci automatic testing)
   - 17.02.x (travis ci automatic testing)
   - 17.11.x (travis ci automatic testing)

+The role goes to some lengths to be backwards compatible.

+For example in case we want to add default settings to slurm.conf in only some slurm versions we can do that by adding slurm_conf_version_specific_params_list to the version in vars/slurm\_version.yml

 ## Dependencies